Frequently Asked Questions

 We're going to need help making TCC happen, and that's where you come in!

 Produced by Nerd Street

-Nerd Street is an event production company started and operated by Ben Penrod.
-Other events produced by Nerd Street are Central Florida Comic Con, Alaska ComiCon, Annapolis Comic-Con, Southern Maryland Comic-Con, and Star Con Orlando.
+Nerd Street is an event production company created and operated by professional nerd Ben Penrod.
+Other events produced by Nerd Street are Central Florida Comic Con, Alaska ComiCon, Annapolis Comic-Con, Southern Maryland Comic-Con, Des Moines Con, and Sugoi Expo.